fandan-nyc/my_side_projects/notes/cpp_notes/cpp_notes_chapter_2.md

   One example is that in the Vector example above, we should ensure the size of the array is >= 0, otherwise throw length_error (which is a std lib in cpp)

+  to ensure the invariant, we can leverage static_assert etc. [TODO] fill in more details for static assert, and runtime checked assertions.